Daniel-Walbolt/qiskit-deutsch-jozsa/README.md

-# qiskit-deutsch-jorzsa
+# qiskit-deutsch-jozsa
-Utilizes qiskit to demonstrate the Deutsch Jorzsa algorithm - a quantum computing algorithm.
+Utilizes qiskit to demonstrate the Deutsch Jozsa algorithm - a quantum computing algorithm.

 ## Setup on Linux (verified) and MacOS (untested)
 Run the setup-project.sh